Dental implant: Implant-supported overdenture

-A removable implant supported denture (also an implant supported overdenture) is a removable prosthesis which replaces teeth, using implants to improve support, retention and stability.
+A removable implant-supported denture (also an implant-supported overdenture) is a removable prosthesis which replaces teeth, using implants to improve support, retention and stability.
 They are most commonly complete dentures (as opposed to partial), used to restore edentulous dental arches.
 The dental prosthesis can be disconnected from the implant abutments with finger pressure by the wearer.
 To enable this, the abutment is shaped as a small connector (a button, ball, bar or magnet) which can be connected to analogous adapters in the underside of the dental prosthesis.

 Orthodontic mini-implants (TAD)

-Dental implants are used in orthodontic patients to replace missing teeth (as above) or as a temporary anchorage device (TAD) to facilitate orthodontic movement by providing an additional anchorage point.
+Dental implants are used in orthodontic patients to replace missing teeth or as a temporary anchorage device (TAD) to facilitate orthodontic movement by providing an additional anchorage point.
 For teeth to move, a force must be applied to them in the direction of the desired movement.
 The force stimulates cells in the periodontal ligament to cause bone remodeling, removing bone in the direction of travel of the tooth and adding it to the space created.
 In order to generate a force on a tooth, an anchor point (something that will not move) is needed.
 Since implants do not have a periodontal ligament, and bone remodelling will not be stimulated when tension is applied, they are ideal anchor points in orthodontics.
 Typically, implants designed for orthodontic movement are small and do not fully osseointegrate, allowing easy removal following treatment.
 They are indicated when needing to shorten treatment time, or as an alternative to extra-oral anchorage.
 Mini-implants are frequently placed between the roots of teeth, but may also be sited in the roof of the mouth.
 They are then connected to a fixed brace to help move the teeth.

-Small Diameter Implants (Mini Implants)
+Small-diameter implants (mini-implants)

 The introduction of small-diameter implants has provided dentists the means of providing edentulous and partially edentulous patients with immediate functioning transitional prostheses while definitive restorations are being fabricated.
-Many clinical studies have been done on the success of long term usage of these implants.
+Many clinical studies have been done on the success of long-term usage of these implants.
 Based on the findings of many studies, mini dental implants exhibit excellent survival rates in the short to medium term (3–5 years).
 They appear to be a reasonable alternative treatment modality to retain mandibular complete overdentures from the available evidence.